 Threat level: Medium-High

-Tourists to Brussels are advised that the city is on high alert after many attacks both in the city and across Belgium.
+The travel advice for Brussels is that tourists are advised to reamin cautious, the city is on high alert after a number of terror attacks both in the city and across Belgium.
 Security and military presence has been stepped up in an effort to improve the safety and well being of its citizens.
 Brussels is the centre of European Union activity and as such is a bustling hub of political, administrative and tourist activity.

-Providing correct safety precautions are taken and travellers ensure their personal belongings are safe, trips to the European capital should be without any issues.
+Providing travel advice for Brussels is heeded and travellers ensure their personal belongings are safe, trips to the Brussels should be without any issues.
 There is lots to enjoy in the city which is rich in culture, including the Grand Place, Brussels Zoo and an array of parks, monuments and buildings.

 Recent Security Risk Events